 Where to stay in New York is always the hardest part of planning an NYC trip.
-Greenwich Village is a great neighborhood to stay, especially if you’re in search of that signature cool New York City vibe.
+Greenwich Village is a great neighborhood to stay in, especially if you’re in search of that signature cool New York City vibe.

-Is Greenwich Village safe to stay?
+Is Greenwich Village safe to stay in?
 Absolutely!
 It’s a family-friendly area of the city.
 But also very active at night.
 So even on smaller streets, you’re not likely to ever be alone.